Hevanafa/sdl2-vbnet-examples/readme.md

 This example demonstrates how to load a PNG file & rendering on the surface.

+- DrawPNGRotated.vb

+This example demonstrates how to load a TTF & PNG file & renders them rotated, each as a texture.

+- PlaySoundExample.vb

+This example demonstrates how to load a WAV file & plays it with Spacebar using `SDL_mixer`.

 ## Prerequisites

 - Microsoft Visual Studio 2022